dbt-labs/docs.getdbt.com/website/snippets/quickstarts/change-way-model-materialized.md

     </File>

+4. Enter the `dbt run` command.
+Your model, customers should now build as a view.
+   - BigQuery users should run `dbt run --full-refresh` (mentioned in step 5) to ensure the materialization changes are fully applied
-4. Enter the `dbt run --full-refresh` command for this to take effect in your warehouse.
+5. Enter the `dbt run --full-refresh` command for this to take effect in your warehouse.

 ### FAQs